ridzuan5757/k8s/docs/1_concepts/4_workload/3_1_deployments.md

 Deployment must be a valid DNS subdomain value, but this can produce unexpected results for the Pod hostnames.
 For best compatibility, the name should follow more restructive rules for a DNS label.

+### Pod Template

+The `.spec.template` and `.spec.selector` the only required fields of the `.spec`.

+The `.spec.template` is a Pod template.
+It has exactly same schema as a Pod, except it is nested and does not have an `apiVersion` or `kind`.

+In addition to required fields for a Pod, a Pod tempalte in a Deployment must specify appropriate labels and an appropriate restart policy.
+For labels, make sure not to overlap with other controllers.

+Only a `.spec.template.spec.restartPolicy` equal to `Always` is allowed, which is default if not specified.

+### Replicas

+`.spec.replicas` is an optional field that specifies the number of desired Pods.
+It is defaults to 1.

+Should we manually scale a Deployment, example via `kubectl scale deployment/deployment-name --replicas=X`, and then we update that DEployment based on a manifest (for example: by running `kubectl apply -f deployment.yaml`), then applying that manifest overwrites the manual scaling that was previously implemented.

+If a HorizontalPodAutoScaler or any similaar API for horizontal scaling is managing scaling for a Deployment, do not set `.spec.replicas`.

+Instead, allow k8s with cotnrol plane to manage the `.spec.replicas` field automatically.